Alex Mack

-Javon Alexander Mack (born November 19, 1985) is a former American football center.
-He played college football for the University of California, Berkeley and was drafted by the Cleveland Browns in the first round with the 21st overall of the 2009 NFL Draft.
+Javon Alexander Mack (born November 19, 1985) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the California Golden Bears and was selected by the Cleveland Browns in the first round with the 21st overall selection of the 2009 NFL draft.
 He also played for the Atlanta Falcons and the San Francisco 49ers.
+He was inducted into the College Football Hall of Fame in 2025.

-Early years
+Early life

 Mack was born in Los Angeles, California.
 He attended San Marcos High School in Santa Barbara, where he was named the Channel League's Co-Most Valuable Player on defense and earned a first-team all-league selection.
 He was also selected to the All-CIF team.
 In addition to football, Mack wrestled for four years with the Royals, losing only two matches his senior year and reaching the state final.
 He was a CIF champion as a junior and a senior.

 In the classroom, he compiled a 4.2 GPA and an 1180 SAT score.

 Considered a two-star recruit by Rivals.com, Mack chose California over Northwestern and Stanford.